Kyle Caskey: Cincinnati Bengals

 On February 25, 2010, Caskey was named offensive quality control coach for the Cincinnati Bengals.
 On January 10, 2014, Caskey was promoted to running backs coach for the Bengals.

 Detroit Lions

 On February 26, 2019, Caskey was named running backs coach for the Detroit Lions.
 During Caskey's time in Detroit in 2019, the Lions had four running backs rush for at least 200 yards, which was the most in the NFL.

 Jacksonville Jaguars

 On September 9, 2021, Caskey was named offensive quality control coach for the Jacksonville Jaguars.

+St. Louis Battlehawks

+On February 21, 2024, Caskey was hired by the St. Louis Battlehawks.

 Personal life

 Caskey's father, Bob, played football at Texas A&M from 1958 to 1961.
 He and his wife, Kayla, have three sons, Olsen, Kolten and Beauden.